 BEHOLD, I AM COMING SOON.
 MY REWARD IS WITH ME AND I GIVE TO EVERYONE ACCORDING TO WHAT THEY HAVE DONE.
 I AM THE ALPHA AND THE OMEGA, THE FIRST AND THE LAST, THE BEGINNING AND THE END.
 Revelation 22:12-13

-The bible is full of prophesies of Jesus’ second “advent” or coming to planet earth!
+The Bible is full of prophecies of Jesus’ second “advent” or coming to planet earth!

-Jesus’ purpose for first coming, what we celebrate at Christmas, was to save the lost.
+Jesus’ purpose for the first coming, what we celebrate at Christmas, was to save the lost.

 Jesus came to save you and to save me because we were lost in our sins and therefore, dead to a relationship with God.

-Jesus’ second coming will be to judge the whole world and to rule it forever!
-We who are saved by Jesus’ first coming will be safe from His judgement.
+Jesus’ second coming will be to judge the whole world and rule it forever!
+We, who are saved by Jesus’ first coming, will be safe from His judgment.